 § 8-19.
 Investigations.

-A. Upon receipt of a written inquiry or complaint alleging a violation of this Code or upon determining on its own initiative that a violation of the Code may exist, the Ethics Board shall have the power and duty to conduct with reasonable promptness any investigation necessary to carry out the provisions of this Code.
-Written complaints must include the name of the individual complainant.
-Upon Complaints may be made anonymously, and in the case where they are not, upon request, the name of a complainant may be kept confidential.
-If the Board determines that a complaint is frivolous on its face or the alleged violation would be de minimis, it may dismiss it without further investigation.
+A. Upon receipt of a written complaint alleging a violation of this Code or upon determining on its own initiative that a violation of the Code may exist, the Ethics Board shall have the power and duty to conduct with reasonable promptness any investigation necessary to carry out the provisions of this Code.

 B. In conducting any such investigation, the Ethics Board may administer oaths or affirmations, compel attendance of witnesses, and require the production of any books or records that it may deem relevant and material.
 The Ethics Board shall make a reasonable effort to obtain voluntary cooperation prior to exercising or enforcing their right to compel testimony.
 Further, the Ethics Board shall take steps to ensure that every individual's right to due process is protected.